Starkville is home to more than

 years begins the DVM professional education curriculum.
 Completion of the

-years shorter than the time required to complete both degrees if they were
+shorter than the time required to complete both degrees if they were pursued

-DVM-PhD program will initiate his/her PhD coursework in the upcoming summer or
+to the DVM-PhD program will initiate his/her PhD coursework in the upcoming

-fall semester and will remain engaged in graduate work until the fall semester
+summer or fall semester and will remain engaged in graduate work until the fall

-two years later.
-Students admitted to the DVM-PhD program will have a position
+semester two years later.
+Students admitted to the DVM-PhD program will have a

-reserved in the DVM program two years subsequent to starting the DVM-PhD
+position reserved in the DVM program two years subsequent to starting the

-program as long as the student progressed appropriately during the initial two
+DVM-PhD program as long as the student progressed appropriately during the initial

 (maintaining a 3.0 GPA), a successful preliminary defense, and acceptance of a